-On Tuesday, September 10, 2013, the Milwaukee Association for Women Lawyers (AWL) Foundation honored two Marquette University Law School students with scholarships.
+On Thursday, September 22, 2022, the Wisconsin Association of African-American Lawyers (WAAL) honored three Marquette University Law School students with scholarship awards.

 WAAL is proud to honor the career and legacy of the late Vel and Dale Phillips for the last thirty-two years.
 In 1990, WAAL established a scholarship in the name of the late W. Dale Phillips to provide scholarships to African-American law students at Wisconsin’s two law schools, Marquette University and the University of Wisconsin.
 In 2004, WAAL proudly renamed the scholarship the VelanDale Scholarship Award to include and honor Vel Phillips’ outstanding accomplishments.
 Vel Phillips passed away in 2018 and Dale in 1988, but their community work and legacy will forever live on.
 Each year, WAAL awards two law students from our law schools in Wisconsin with this honor.